hypre-space/hypre/src/docs/README.md

 Add `~/texlive/2019/bin/x86_64-linux` to your `PATH` and do `which pdflatex` to verify that you did it correctly.

+You also need to have Doxygen on your machine to build the documentation.

 ## Building the documentation

 To build the documentation, first activate the virtual environment:

     source ~/python-hypre/env/bin/activate

-Now, just type `make` in the `src/docs` directory to build the documentation.
+Run `./configure` in the `src/` directory and then switch to the `src/docs` directory and just type `make` to build the documentation in pdf and html formats.

 When you are finished editing and building, turn off the virtual environment:

     deactivate

-To view the output, open a browser and navigate to the following links to see the user and reference manuals (adjust the path as needed):
+To view the html output files, open a browser and navigate to the following links to see the user and reference manuals (adjust the path as needed):

     file:///home/falgout2/hypre/src/docs/usr-manual-html/index.html
     file:///home/falgout2/hypre/src/docs/ref-manual-html/index.html

-Alternatively, run a (local) webserver:
+Alternatively, you can run a (local) webserver:

     python3 -m http.server --directory usr-manual-html